ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 (non-LTS) releases will likely not have many available support services, so risk is limited on regular releases.

-ubuntu-advantage-tools is a python client used to attach machines to existing Ubuntu Advantage support contracts and initialize support services such as livepatch, fips, esm and common criteria EAL2.
-It a command line interface providing a single point of entry for enabling, disabling and maintaining Ubuntu Advantage support services on a single machine or cloud instance.
+The ubuntu-advantage-tools is a python client used to attach machines to existing Ubuntu Advantage support contracts and initialize support services such as livepatch, fips, esm and common criteria EAL2.
+It is a command line interface providing a single point of entry for enabling, disabling and maintaining Ubuntu Advantage support services on a single machine or cloud instance.
 It interacts with a backend